RheingoldRiver/river.me/content/blog/sublime-for-mediawiki.md

     - sublimetext
     - mediawiki
 summary: The "Mediawiker" plugin makes Sublime the best IDE-like experience for editing wikis, particularly when one is primarily writing Scribunto/Lua modules.
 Here's how I've set up my environment.
+description: The "Mediawiker" plugin makes Sublime the best IDE-like experience for editing wikis, particularly when one is primarily writing Scribunto/Lua modules.
+Here's how I've set up my environment.
 ---
 How do you edit code in MediaWiki?
 Wikipedia has a [list of text editor support options](https://en.wikipedia.org/wiki/Help:Text_editor_support), including some tools that will mirror your browser's textarea inputs, some browser addons that can help, and the somewhat primitive suggestion to consider **copy-pasting to an external text editor**.